TRMcKinney/Leveraging-Big-Data-for-Business-Intelligence/README.md

-# Leveraging-Big-Data-for-Business-Intelligence-
+# Leveraging-Big-Data-for-Business-Intelligence

-University of Cambridge (Cambridge Advance Online) Course
+Between January 2024 and March 2024 I enrolled onto the 'Leveraging Big Data for Business Intelligence' 6 week course provided by University of Cambridge Online.